 I am a queer, secular MSW working within an LGBTQ+ friendly practice both in person and virtually.
 In addition to generalized and social anxiety, I focus on working with clients with depression, gender and non-binary transitions, church trauma, climate anxiety, overthinking, the coming out process, overcoming white fragility, and internalized fatphobia.
 Kink and poly friendly, sex work positive and full of love for all.
 It is normal for the traditional formal therapy process to feel a bit intimidating, but my sessions are tailored to each individual so you leave feeling empowered and with the skills you need to take on your life.
 Being in Nashville for over ten years with my partner and our four cats, I understand the role that just existing in the South plays in my client’s lives.
 When not in the office I love to travel, bake, read and nap!

-Sierra takes Aetna, Cigna, HSA savings, and private pay, and works with Thrizer to make using insurance benefits easier for her clients.
+Sierra sees clients 18+ and specializes in OCD, polyamory and kink, LGBTQ+ issues, as well as religious and cult trauma.
+She takes Aetna, Cigna, HSA savings, and private pay, and works with Thrizer to make using insurance benefits easier for her clients.

 (she/her/hers)